k-v-n-p/errrr/README.md

 # MedicBot
-An AI chatbot based on RASA framework to ...
+An AI chatbot based on RASA framework to provide healthcare assistance.

-## why
+## Purpose
-> "The ultimate aim of the medicbot chatbot is to significantly simulate the way exactly a human doctor would monitor a person’s health status and advise any medications or practices."
+> "The ultimate aim of the medicbot chatbot is to significantly simulate exactly the way a human doctor would monitor a person’s health status and advise any medications or practices."

 ## Setup

 * Download nodejs
     <ul><li> On windows from [here](https://nodejs.org/en/download/) </li></ul>
-    <ul><li> On linux using the command <code> sudo apt install nodejs  </code>
+    <li> On linux using the command <code> sudo apt install nodejs  </code> </li>

 * Install the following dependencies with the command. <code> npm install [module_name] </code>
+<ul><ul>
-<ul><ul><li>  express  </li>
+    <li>  express  </li>
     <li>  mongoose  </li>
     <li>  jsonwebtoken  </li>
     <li>  bcrypt  </li>